file-format/Products/content/en/audio/net/libvlcsharp/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Getting Started with LibVLCSharp</h2>
-<p>The best way to install to insall LibVLCSharp is via NuGet you can run the following command and install LibVLCSharp in you application.</p>
+<p>The best way to install to install LibVLCSharp is via NuGet you can run the following command and install LibVLCSharp in you application.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}